Developer-Autodesk/forge.learning/docs/environment/rundebug/go.md

 # Running & Debugging (Go)

-Before running the server, we must make sure that we have all dependencies on our machine.
+Before running the server for first time, we must make sure that we have all dependencies on our machine.
 On Visual Code, go to menu **View** > **Integrated Terminal**, which should open on the root of your project, then run:

 ```bash
     go get
  ```

+This command will scan all dependencies of your project and if anything is missing, it will get for you.
 Next, to start the server, run:

 ```bash